By Suzie Rodriguez

 The 24/7 reservation system makes selecting a site a simple process.
 You enter the dates you intend to camp, as well as the desired campground, and within seconds, a color-coded campground map appears, allowing you to see which sites are available.

 When you click on a specific site, you’ll see comprehensive information, including size and number of tent pads, RV parking dimensions, the distance to the showers and restrooms, and much more.
 You can even view a photo of a specific site.
 Once you determine the dates and campsite you want, you move on to completing registration and payment—and that’s it.

-Looking at campground maps for inland parks, such as Spring Lake Regional Park and backpacking sites at Hood Mountain Regional Park offers good information.
-Parks staff wants campers to have as much insight as possible before making the reservation.
+Looking at campground maps can offer some good insight.
+Parks staff wants campers to have as much knowledge as possible about options before making the reservation.
 And, before you go, it’s always a good idea to check the Regional Parks camping page to make sure conditions haven’t changed.

 A few reminders from rangers: